The One Summer Diet That Can Stop Skin Cancer

 Skip the bagels, toast, croissants, muffins, and other carb-loaded breakfast items.
 These foods are high on the glycemic index, which means they’re rapidly digested and turned into blood sugar, says dermatologist Whitney Bowe, MD, author of The Beauty of Dirty Skin.
 “High glycemic index foods are not skin-friendly,” she says.
 “They promote the release of an insulin-like hormone called IGF-1 (insulin-like growth factor 1), which works to reproduce and regenerate cells.
 But if you have too much of it, it can work against you by fueling the biological cascades that ramp up inflammation and lead to certain diseases, such as cancer, and skin disorders, such as acne.”
 Steel-cut oats can be a healthier breakfast choice, because it’s a low-GI food, she says.
 Other studies have also shown that whole grains such as oats are cancer-fighting.
 Here are more proven foods to help prevent cancer.

 A recent study showed that the composition of the skin’s microbiome, its balance of “good bacteria” vs. “bad bacteria,” may help protect against skin cancer.
-That’s right—just another in a long list of surprising facts everyone should memorize about skin cancer.
 “Researchers found that a unique strain of skin bacteria produces a chemical that kills several types of cancer cells,” Dr. Bowe says.
 And because our skin’s microbiome is linked to our gut microbiome, she recommends consuming probiotics, found naturally in plain yogurt, to boost the good bugs’ power.
 “Some strains of probiotics have been shown to protect the skin from UV damage, and other strains have been shown to repair the skin from damage already done by the sun,” Dr. Bowe says.
 Add fresh fruit to your Greek yogurt for flavor and cancer-fighting antioxidants, and you’ve got a healthy, satisfying breakfast.

 Good news: Your morning cup of coffee doesn’t just energize you for the day ahead—it can actually help protect against skin cancer, according to research.
 “Coffee is rich in antioxidants, which help to fight free radical damage that can result in premature aging and sun damage,” Dr. Bowe says.
 “With respect to skin cancer, studies appear to show that high consumption of coffee might be beneficial in combating skin cancer.”
 Other studies show that moderate consumption can have some protective benefits too.
 Find out more ways to cut your cancer risk, according to science.